djmarcin/rules_rust/worker/README.md

 build:windows --worker_quit_after_build
 ```

+This code is still experimental, and has not had a lot of testing.

 ## Why is this built by invoking Cargo directly?

 Because the rust_binary() and similar rules depend on a worker toolchain (even a dummy one), we can't